neo4j/neo4j-go-driver/README.md

 export TEST_DRIVER_REPO=<path for the root folder of driver repository>
 ```

-To run test against against some Neo4j version:
+To run test against some Neo4j version:

 ```shell
 python3 main.py